AakashMallik/hackathon-technex/README.md

 # Rule Based NLU – Pattern Matching Algorithm

+NOTE: All data files which were initially provided are kept in ./resources/ directory.
+The final output.txt is present at ./resources/Testing/ directory.

 ## Assumptions/Edits in initial resources

 The given data had some errors.
 We modified the given data at some places: